 Kim Bressant-Kibwe, Counsel, Trusts & Estates and Planned Giving: ext.
 4554

-Nicole Nahas, Trusts & Estates/Planned Giving Coordinator: ext.
+Nicole Nahas, Director, Trusts & Estates and Planned Giving: ext.
 4665

 Legal Name: American Society for the Prevention of Cruelty to Animals (ASPCA)